Paul Rubens Watercolor Review - Lightfast Tests, Tubes, Half Pan Sets, Standard + Glitter Mica

 The above video is an update on my initial review (you can see that on YouTube here if you'd like to see my first impressions.
 This also shows side by side swatches of Sennelier and Rembrandt paints, verifying they do indeed work the same as much more expensive pro-grade paints.

 I was really happy to pull down the lightfast strips from the window to discover only minor fading in 6 of the 48 colors.
 I expected the Prussian Blue, and the other 5 had such a tiny amount of dulling that I had to look hard at them under a lamp to tell.

 For those who may have gotten the 24 color set in the past year, here is a separated fugitive list.
 Below you'll find the expanded list covering the colors in the 48 half pan set:

-ON TO THE GLITTER!
-This set is made with a mica shimmer mixed with an underlying pigment.
-Most of these colors have an underlying tone (such as blue sparkle on top of blue watercolor) but several do not (such as royal gold, which washes out to clear, see color chart swatch below):
+The pearlescent / metallic "glitter" set is made with a sparkly mica mineral mixed with an underlying pigment.
+Most of these colors have an underlying tone (such as blue sparkle on top of blue watercolor) but several do not (such as royal gold, which washes out to clear, see color chart swatch below).

 They offer high quality pan sets with standard (normal) OR glitter (metallic) colors.
 The standard sets use the same quality pigments found in professional brands like Daniel Smith, Schmincke, Rembrandt etc. and perform just as well at a fraction of the cost.
 The standard sets have a high degree of lightfastness, while the metallic ones do not.